Wallet setup scam

 The wallet that they give you access to usually has some fake crypto in there.
 It is done to trick you and to make you believe that the money they promised you is right there, in the wallet, ready to be withdrawn.
 When a victim sees fake money, believing them to be real, they are much more likely to comply and deposit the crypto required to 'unlock the wallet' or 'prove their identity'.
 Here's what it looks like:

 After the victim has deposited the real crypto that the scammers requested, they are immediately withdrawn (since the scammers have access to the victim's 12-word phrase).
-The victim is then left with a wallet that has fake ETH (or BTC, TRX, etc.) which cannot be exchanged or withdrawn while the scammers get away with the real crypto.
+The victim is then left with a wallet that has fake ETH (or BTC, TRX, etc.) which cannot be swapped or withdrawn while the scammers get away with the real crypto.
 Fake tokens are rampant in the crypto world, especially on ETH and ETH-like blockchains.
 Check out our article about fake tokens to learn more about them and how to check if the tokens that you have in your wallet are fake.

 - If you get an email from a stranger, always check the sender's address